XXalchemist/XXalchemist/README.md

-- 🔭 I’m currently working on Selenium.
+- 🔭 I’m currently working on Jenkins.
-- 🌱 I’m currently learning ...... endless stream
+- 🌱 I’m currently learning Devops engineering.
-- 💬 2021 Goals : Learn Backend with java and python.
+- 💬 2022 Goals : Learn Backend with java and python.
 - 📫 How to reach me: nkrishn8@gmail.com.
 - ⚡ Quote: "What doesn't kill you simply make you *stronger*"